cloudify-cosmo/getcloudify.org/source/guide/3.2/overview-management-environment-containers.md

 {%summary%}{{page.abstract}}{%endsummary%}

+The Cloudify Management Environment is bootstrapped on top of Docker.

+Bootstrapping using Docker provides several advantages:

+* The Cloudify Manager is available on varius Linux distributions running Docker.
+Note that some distributions require minimal adjustments
+* Users can upgrade containers specific to the service they want to upgrade (Currently, there's only one Application container.
+In the near future, each container will host one service [e.g. Logstash, Elasticsearch, etc..])
+* Using Docker simplifies Cloudify's bootstrap process, and will help in making it much faster in future versions.

 Cloudify's Management Environment structure consists of two Docker images:

 * Cloudify Application Image - an image running Cloudify's Application Stack.